amitfin/oref_alert/README.md

 2. `title`: e.g. `ירי רקטות וטילים`.
 Always in Hebrew.
 3. `data`: a single area name, e.g. `תל אביב - מרכז העיר`.
 4. `category`: an integer of the category as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
 Categories 14 and 13 are used for `pre_alert` and `end`, respectively.
 5. `channel`: the receiving channel.
-Below is the ordered list of options.
-When the same alert is coming on multiple channels, only the higher channel will be used.
+Below is the list of options.
+When the same alert is coming on multiple channels, only the first channel to send the alert will be used and the following ones are ignored.
 The fields of the messages are normalized and have the same format regardless of the channel.
     1. `website-history`: the history file of the official website.
     2. `website`: the real-time file of the official website.
     3. `mobile`: the mobile notification channel of the official app.